STMicroelectronics/fp-sns-allmems1/README.md

 ## Supported Devices and Boards

 - NUCLEO-F446RE STM32 Nucleo-64 development board with STM32F401RE MCU, supports Arduino and ST morpho connectivity \[[NUCLEO-F446RE](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f446re.html)\]
-- NUCLEO-F401RE STM32 Nucleo-64 development board with STM32F401RE MCU, supports Arduino and ST morpho connectivity \[[NUCLEO-F401RE](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f401re.html)\]
 - NUCLEO-L476RG STM32 Nucleo-64 development board with STM32L476RG MCU, supports Arduino and ST morpho connectivity \[[NUCLEO-L476RG](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-l476rg.html)\]
 - X-NUCLEO-BNRG2A1 Bluetooth Low Energy expansion board based on the BLUENRG-M2SP module for STM32 Nucleo \[[X-NUCLEO-BNRG2A1](https://www.st.com/en/ecosystems/x-nucleo-bnrg2a1.html)]
-- X-NUCLEO-IKS01A2 Motion MEMS and environmental sensor expansion board for STM32 Nucleo \[[X-NUCLEO-IKS01A2](https://www.st.com/en/ecosystems/x-nucleo-iks01a2.html)\]
 - X-NUCLEO-IKS01A3 Motion MEMS and environmental sensor expansion board for STM32 Nucleo \[[X-NUCLEO-IKS01A3](https://www.st.com/en/ecosystems/x-nucleo-iks01a3.html)\]
+- X-NUCLEO-IKS4A1 Motion MEMS and environmental sensor expansion board for STM32 Nucleo \[[X-NUCLEO-IKS4A1](https://www.st.com/en/ecosystems/x-nucleo-iks4a1.html)\]
 - X-NUCLEO-CCA02M2 Motion MEMS and environmental sensor expansion board for STM32 Nucleo \[[X-NUCLEO-CCA02M2](https://www.st.com/en/ecosystems/x-nucleo-cca02m2.html)\]
 - STEVAL-BCNKT01V1 BlueCoin Starter kit \[[STEVAL-BCNKT01V1](https://www.st.com/en/evaluation-tools/steval-bcnkt01v1.html)\]
-- STEVAL-STLKT01V1 SensorTile development kit \[[STEVAL-STLKT01V1](https://www.st.com/en/evaluation-tools/steval-stlkt01v1.html)\]
 - STEVAL-MKSBOX1V1 SensorTile.box wireless multi sensor development kit with user friendly app for IoT and wearable sensor applications \[[STEVAL-MKSBOX1V1](https://www.st.com/en/evaluation-tools/steval-mksbox1v1.html)\]
 ## Known Issues

-- Led features is not enabled for SensorTile when SD card logging feature is enabled and during the recording only - The led will blink during the data logging only.
-- Inconsistent wchar_t size compiler warning is generated from STM32 Audio Library middlewares when using the library in IAR v 9.x for SensorTile (STEVAL-STLKT01V1) and BlueCoin (STEVAL-BCNKT01V1).
+- Inconsistent wchar_t size compiler warning is generated from STM32 Audio Library middlewares when using the library in IAR v 9.x for BlueCoin (STEVAL-BCNKT01V1).
 It doesn’t affect library performances.
-- For NUCLEO-L476RG, SensorTile (STEVAL-STLKT01V1) and SensorTile.box (STEVAL-MKSBOX1V1) a compiler warning “L6989W: Could not apply patch sdcomp-29491-629360 to instruction VPOP” is generated from µVision toolchain.
+- For NUCLEO-L476RG and SensorTile.box (STEVAL-MKSBOX1V1) a compiler warning “L6989W: Could not apply patch sdcomp-29491-629360 to instruction VPOP” is generated from µVision toolchain.
 Some members of the STM32L4 family have an eratta for the FMC (Flexible Memory Controller) where a read burst access of 9 words or more is not supported by FMC.
 To prevent burst accesses that are greater than 8 words, a special linker patch was developed to patch certain instructions that result in burst accesses of greaterthan 8 words.
 The patch can be applied in most cases with a few exceptions.
 One of these exceptions is when the instruction to be patched is inside an IT (If-Then) block and is not the last instruction in that block.